 About

-I'm Tany - a junior doctor, Wattle Fellow, Victorian Doctors for the Environment (DEA), Vice President and HMO Society Vice President of Education at my health service.
-I'm invested in utilising creative means to educate and motivate climate action by building planetary health consciousness - a concept which recognises the vital interconnectedness between human health and the natural systems that support us.
+I'm Tany - a junior doctor, Wattle Fellow, apart of the Doctors for the Environment Australia (DEA) Executive Victorian Team, and HMO Society Vice President of Education at my health service.
+I'm invested in utilising creative means to educate and motivate climate action by building planetary health awareness - a concept which recognises the vital interconnectedness between human health and the natural systems that support us.

-As a multimedia artist and curator, I explore how storytelling is foundational to effective communication.
-Making and experiencing art can promote culturally sensitive care, build empathy, observation skills and a cruicial tolerance for ambiguity.
+As a multimedia artist and curator, I believe storytelling is foundational to effective communication.
+As healthcare professionals, making and experiencing art can promote culturally sensitive care, build empathy, observation skills and a cruicial tolerance for ambiguity.
 As alumna of The University of Melbourne Medical school, my valedictory speech culminated in a call for action; one for us to place faith in one another’s humanity and to work collectively toward a healthier planet.
-Since then, I have studied Visual Thinking Strategies (VTS) via Harvard Medical School with view to propagate art as a health and climate advocacy tool.
+Since then, I have studied Visual Thinking Strategies (VTS) via Harvard Medical School with view to propagate art as a health and climate advocacy tool. .

 My advocacy art exhibition and curatorial debut, Do No Harm: Reflections on Healthcare, opened to public late October 2025 at No Vacancy Gallery in Melbourne’s CBD.
-The Virtual Gallery is available here.
+The Virtual Gallery is available here.to promote climate resilient systems and culturally sensitive care